ray-project/ray-llm/README.md

 pip install "aviary @ git+https://github.com/ray-project/aviary.git"
 ```

 The default Aviary installation only includes the Aviary CLI and SDK.

-To install the Aviary UI, use the following commmand.
+To install the Aviary UI, use the following command.
 This will
 enable you to run the Aviary frontend on your laptop.

 ```shell